 The Association was formed in 1995.
 Local ICF Chapters started to form shortly thereafter and continue to open today.

 The formation of the GCMA was in direct response to our membership asking for clarification about the confusion being created in the mentoring and coaching industry relating to professional practice.
 EMCC is keen therefore to represent its total membership where both mentors and coaches work within a framework of generic professional standards.
 See also the Professional Charter for Mentoring and Coaching.

 You may submit your credential application once you have met all the requirements of the credential for which you are applying.

-CCE Accredited Providers, ICF Chapter and Community of Practice events.
-Go to ICF Event Calendar.
+CCE Accredited Providers, ICF Chapter and Community of Practice events are found in the ICF Event Calendar.

-Individual courses within an ICF Accredited Coach Training Program (ACTP), a CCE Program, or Approved Coach Specific Training Hours (ACSTH).
-Go to ICF Training Program Search Service.
+Individual courses within an ICF Accredited Coach Training Program (ACTP), a CCE Program, or Approved Coach Specific Training Hours (ACSTH) are found using the Training Program Search Service.